 Staying with fashion, British photographer Tim Walker also captivates his audience through the use of flowers—his 2008 publication, Pictures, taking its readers deep inside his world of glamour and adventure; showcasing shoots that have taken place in forests and with exceptional amounts of flowers … Lilac Room, with American model and makeup artist Guinevere Van Seenus—who romps in a room filled with fifty buckets of lush lilacs—a prime example.

 Though we’re used to decorating our interior spaces with flora living and freshly-culled, an entire apartment block in the Kongens Nytorv area of Copenhagen has a living façade; a wall of colourful flowers fitting the fresh-air freedom the Scandinavian city inspires.
+It sure beats buying a greenhouse for city living.
 Down in Sydney, French architect Jean Nouvel (along with botanist Patrick Blanc) has taken that floral intervention of architecture to its nth degree at One Central Park, decorating two residential towers with over 35 species of greenery; using plant life and redirected sunshine to improve the quality of high rise living, and confirming the project as one of the most impressive vertical gardens in existence.

 Detroit—better known for its ruin porn credentials than natural beauty—is home to Flower House; a project that brought together florists from Michigan and across the United States to prettify one of the city’s countless abandoned homes.
 A full-scale floral takeover, the installation was constructed to fund responsible demolition of the crumbling property; ensuring the land could eventually be re-purposed as a flower farm.